arikaufman/algorithmicTrading/README.md

 INSERT IMAGE
 When this was inserted into my model, however, I was obtaining strange results, and the correlated stocks were not always mean reverting.
 I did a bit more reading and found that I should be using cointegration to deduce my security pairs.

 Correlation shows the linear association between two random variables, or bivariate data.
 In contrast, two sets of variables are cointegrated, if a linear combination of those variables has a lower order of integration.
-If a linear combination of the collection is integrated of order less than d ( Where d is the individual series integrations), a set is said to be cointegrated.
+The word "integration" refers to the integrated time series or order d, denoted by I(d).
+Now, price, rate, yield data can all be assumed as I(1), while returns, can be assumed as I(0) series.
+An I(0) series is referred to as stationary, which implied that the meanm and variance of the time series are finite and do not change with time.
+Thus, to solve for co-integration, we say:

+$x_t$ and $y_t$ are cointegrated ,if $x_t$ and $y_t$ are $I(1)$ series and $EB$ such that $z_t = x_t - By_t$ is an $I(0)$ series.

+So, if there exists this value beta, we can say the series are co-integrated.
 Cointegration is far more powerful than corrrelation, as it avoids the possibility of spurious correlation.
 This is when two or more events/variables are associated, but not casually related, due to coincidence, or the presence of a third, unseen variable.

-Thus, instead, I ran the Dicky Fuller test on the spread, gives pValue as the result.
-If the pValue was less than 0.05 we can say with 95% conidence that the securities are cointegrated.
-The results of this test is shown below:
+To solve for the existence of co-integration, the Dicky Fuller test can be run.
+If the pValue was less than 0.05 we can say with 95% conidence that the securities are cointegrated (A few other conditions were checked as well in the ```DataPreProcessing.py -> ADFTEST.py``` function.
+The results of this test are shown below for WTI crude oil and Brent crude oil, a classic co-integrated pair from date range (2012-02-22 to 2022-02-22):
 INSERT IMAGE

-Now, I can obtain securities with high cointegration, and use the pairs trading model to indetifiy entry and exit points.
+From here, I can obtain securities with high cointegration, and use the pairs trading model to indetifiy entry and exit points.
 The model I built builds an ordinary least squares regression between the two securities in question.
 When the model has a positive z-score above an upper limit, you should short stock 1, and buy stock 2, selling out when the upper-limit band is reached (and we've reached mean-reversion).
 In contrast, when the model has a negative z-score below a lower limit, you should short stock 2, and buy stock 1, selling out when the lower-limit band is reached (and we've reached mean-reversion).

-### Parameter Tuning
+### Example Results
-With no parameter tuning, the following data was obtained:
+Using a correlated pair (Visa, Mastercard) the following results were obtained:
+INSERT IMAGE OF VISA MASTERCARD

+Using a cointegrated pair (WTI Crude Oil, Brent Crude Oil) the following results were obtained:
-INSERT IMAGE OF FIRST RUN NO PARAMETER TUNING
+INSERT IMAGE OF BRENT WTI

 ### Position Sizing